vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *gaṇas* \) 20 —

 are those surrounding Tripurasundarī, abiding in the nine parts of the *śrīcakra* , from Kāmeśvara and Kāmeśvarī, in the center, to the Mudrās and Siddhis, in the outer square.
 We have already met them in the fi rst chapter and will see their worship in chapter 3.
-The Goddess, says Amṛ tānanda, is both the deities of the *cakra* and the totality of the deities, of the Godhead.
+The Goddess, says Amṛtānanda, is both the deities of the *cakra* and the totality of the deities, of the Godhead.
 As such, she is the three basic energies, will, knowledge, and activity, in the powers symbolized by the three luminaries \( *dhāman* \), 21 moon, sun, and fi re, and is also the nine planets, the *grahas* .
 22

 Her aspect as constellations comes from the senses of apperception and action as well as from their objects, O Mistress of the gods\!

-from the internal organs, from *prakṛ ti* and from the *guṇas* and from the self and the state of *pumān* . //58b–60a//
+from the internal organs, from *prakṛti* and from the *guṇas* and from the self and the state of *pumān* . //58b–60a//

 *jñānakarmendriyair api* //58//

 *tadarthair eva deveśi karaṇair āntarai ḥ puna ḥ * /

-*prakṛ tyā ca guṇenāpi puṁstvabandhena cātmanā * //59//
+*prakṛtyā ca guṇenāpi puṁstvabandhena cātmanā * //59//

 *nakṣatravigrahā jātā*